 When to Schedule an Inspection

 Inspection should occur as soon as conditions are safe following severe storms.
 Even if there are no visible leaks, hidden damage may still exist beneath the surface and worsen over time.
-Scheduling an inspection immediately after high winds, hailstorms, or heavy rainfall helps prevent minor issues from becoming major storm damage roof repairs.
+Scheduling an inspection immediately after high winds, hailstorms, or heavy rainfall ensures damage is documented while it can still be clearly tied to the storm event, which is critical before contacting your insurance carrier.

 Montana Roofing Solutions Protects Your Home After Severe Weather

-Storm damage can compromise your roof long before leaks become visible.
-A professional storm damage inspection provides clarity, documentation, and peace of mind after severe storms in Billings, MT.
-Montana Roofing Solutions is a trusted roofing contractor delivering detailed inspections, accurate reporting, and reliable storm damage roof repairs designed to protect your property for the long term.
+Storm damage can compromise your roof long before leaks become visible, and undocumented damage is one of the most common reasons insurance claims are delayed, underpaid, or denied.
+A professional storm damage inspection provides the clarity, documentation, and detailed reporting your insurance carrier requires.
+Montana Roofing Solutions is a trusted roofing contractor delivering thorough inspections and accurate reporting designed to protect both your property and your claim.